dhis2/training-docs/content/android/lg_trackerprogram.md

 ### Relationships

-THe relationships tab will be visible if the program relationships are not configured (In this case it has been configured to add a relationship of a sibling)
+The relationships tab will be visible if the program relationships are not configured (In this case it has been configured to add a relationship of a sibling)

 ![](images/tracker/image14.png)